tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 Reduction
 ---------

+You get the point, that being; every model can be described by a self-similar set of three axis.
+This is not arbitrary as we claim that any system can be reduced to, and described by, a collection of *information primitives* (triplets or trigrams).
+From these essentially 2-dimensional *information primitives* (in that they can be described with only three points) we can build *knowledge primitives* that are tetrahedral (3D) in concept.
+Furthermore, we claim that these three primitives are essentially three different perspectives of one hyper-dimensional state that can only be expressed as multiple space-time states.
+An example of this is how the hyper-dimensional state of electricity (which itself is only one expression of energy out of many) is expressed as four space-time states of volts, ohms, amps, and power, with any three capable of describing the fourth.
+These 3+1 primitives are represented as a tetrahedron or tholon.
+We go even further and claim that the 3+1 dimensions of our reality (X,Y,Z, + time), is itself the most fundamental expression of this same model.

+##  Reduction

-By now you have probably noticed a pattern, that being; every model is reduced to, and therefor based on, a set of three axes.
+ By now you have probably noticed a pattern, that being; everything is reduced to a set of three axes.
 This is not arbitrary as we claim that any system can be reduced to, and described by, a collection of *information primitives* which are called triplets (trigrams).  *Knowledge primitives* are structured information primitives and are tetrahedral in concept.
 Furthermore, we claim that these three primitives are essentially three different perspectives of one hyper-dimensional state that can only be expressed as multiple space-time states.
 An example of this is how the hyper-dimensional state of electricity (which itself is only one expression of energy out of many) is expressed as four space-time states of volts, ohms, amps, and power, with any three capable of describing the fourth.
-These 3+1 primitives are represented as a tetrahedron or tholon.
-We go even further and claim that the 3+1 dimensions of our reality (X,Y,Z, + time), is itself the most fundamental expression of this same modal.
+These 3+1 primitives are represented as a tetrahedron, or tholon.

 Info-atoms
 ----------

-If our premise is that the smallest element of knowledge must conform to the same laws as the smallest elements of form, conceptually speaking, then we need to show how these 2D models, such as the holarchy, fit into a not just a 3D model, but specifically tetrahedral structures that represent “knowledge molecules” with a ordered self-similar hierarchy where each holon is represented as a tetrahedral of information.
+If our premise is that the smallest element of knowledge must conform to the same laws as the smallest elements of form, conceptually speaking, then we need to show how these 2D models, such as the holarchy, fit into a not just a 3D model, but specifically tetrahedral structures that represent “knowledge molecules” with a ordered self-similar hierarchy where each holon is represented as a tetrahedron of information.

 Our revised model of hierarchical tetrahedrons will surely look and act differently than a holarchy.
-To avoid confusion, we'll refer these *tetrahedron holons* as *tholons* (for obvious reasons), and the holarchy and as *thologram* (a combination of *tholon* and *hologram*).
+To avoid confusion, we'll refer these *tetrahedron holons* as *tholons* (for obvious reasons), and the holarchy of tholons as the *thologram*.

 #### **Claim 41a:** Every tholon is an archetype.

 We are working from the premise that everything that exists is a product of a stable pattern existing between different states.
-The simplest concept of such a duality is that of *something* and *nothing*.
-In the realm of ideas and form, this is very easy to imagine.
-OK, maybe the idea of a void of absolute nothingness is a bit much to grasp.
-As for *something,* we don't need to imagine something that represents everything at once, which is not only beyond our ability, but as everything that yet to come into existence, it is impossible.
+The simplest concept of such a duality is that of *something* and *nothing*, although the idea of a void of absolute nothingness is a bit much to grasp.
+As for *something,* we don't need to imagine something that represents everything at once, which is not only beyond our ability, but as everything has yet to come into existence, it is impossible.
 On the contrary, we only need to imagine the simplest form of something, for example, a singular dot.
 A simple dot on a blank page is a diagram of the model on which this reality, and all knowledge, is based.

 This simplest of concepts explains the holarchy, tetrahedrons, magic crystals, all the laws of physics and every form of intelligence in existence.